Take a moment to think about your business’s approach to sales opportunity management. Do any of the following statements ring true?

 1. Do your research

-During this process, keep your sales pipeline organized by assigning a stage to each opportunity, such as “Needs Analysis” or “Identify Decision Makers”.
+During the sales process, you want to keep your sales pipeline organized by assigning a stage to each opportunity, such as “Needs Analysis” or “Identify Decision Makers”.
 As you learn more about your lead and their needs, you can update the opportunity stage accordingly.

-Method:CRM users: Create your own custom opportunity stages to reflect the sales process and terminology used in your industry.
+As a fully customizable CRM , you can even create your own opportunity stages in Method to reflect the sales process steps and terminology used in your industry.

-2. Stay focused on the hottest deals
+2. Stay focused on the most promising sales opportunities

 To help you identify your hottest deals, each opportunity stage in Method:CRM has an assigned probability percentage.
 Multiplying this percentage by the value of the opportunity gives you the amount of potential revenue in your pipeline.

 3. Stay in touch with your prospects